 BIG CONCERNS IN KANSAS

-Protect Kansas Counties from IRRESPONSIBLY PLACED Industrial Utility-Scale Solar Facilites
+Protect Kansas Counties from IRRESPONSIBLY SITED Industrial Utility-Scale Solar Facilites

 Kansas Citizens Take Action, Raise Your Voices…NOW